 Food and Healing

-One of the most important aspects of eating mindfully is to stop eating when we are satisfied, regardless of whether there is still food on our plate.
-Always finishing what's on our plate is the reason many of us put on extra weight and then struggle to lose weight.
+One of the greatest benefits of eating mindfully is wanting to stop eating when we are satisfied.
+We feel in control and do not want more food, regardless of whether our plate is empty or not.
+Always finishing everything on our plate is the reason many of us put on extra weight and then struggle to lose weight.

-The following video will guide you through a mindful eating meditation using a piece of food.
-It was created to help college students become more conscious of their relationship with food.
-It will help you get started on your mindful eating practice.
+The following video will guide you through a mindful eating meditation using a small piece of food.
+It has been used to help college students improve their relationship with food.
+It is a great way to get started on your mindful eating practice.

-There are various way you can integrate a mindful eating practice during your everyday routine.
-You can practice with a snack or a meal and you can practice when you are having a nice warm cup of tea or coffee.
+There are a number of ways you can integrate a mindful eating practice during your everyday routine.
+You can practice with a snack or a meal or you can practice when you are having a comforting, warm cup of tea or coffee.

 Do you drink coffee or tea while working on your computer or reading a book?
 Try this simple, but effective practice: